mishoo/UglifyJS/README.md

 (Optional) Package for the browser.
 The UglifyJS2 provides a quick way to build itself for the browser using followig command:

-> ./bin/uglifyjs --self -o /tmp/uglify.js
+> bin/unuglifyjs --package > /tmp/uglify.js

 #### Nice 2 Predict

-To install Nice 2 Predict framework please follow the instructions on the https://github.com/eth-srl/2Nice page.
+To install Nice 2 Predict framework please follow the instructions on the https://github.com/eth-srl/Nice2Predict page.

 Obtaining Training Dataset (UnuglifyJS)
 -------